SchlossLab/schlosslab.github.io/_lab_business/social_contract.md

 * Lab meetings - Our weekly lab meeting is a training activity that includes top-down (me to you) and peer-to-peer (you to everyone else) instruction and feedback.
 Regardless of whether you are in the "instructor" or "learner" role at any given moment, we will benefit from these activities proportional to the effort that you put into them
 	* There is significant latitude for how you approach leading your segment of a lab meeting - feel free to experiment
-  * Research slides should be sent out the Monday before the lab meeting
-  * Papers for journal club should be sent out the Friday before lab meeting
+  * The slides for your research talk, papers for journal club, and anything that needs to be downloaded or installed, should be announced two business days before your lab meeting presentation
   * Everyone is expected to read the slides and paper before lab meeting
   * Only one person speaks at a time